Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesBackupItem.md

 The first command gets the container of type AzureStorage, and then stores it in the $Container variable.
 The second command gets the Backup item whose friendlyName matches the value passed in FriendlyName Parameter, and then stores it in the $BackupItem variable.
 Using FriendlyName parameter can result in returning more than one Azure File Share.
-In such cases use -Name parameter with parameter value as the Name property returned in $BackupItem variable.
+In such cases, execute the cmdlet by passing value for -Name parameter as the Name property returned in the result set of $BackupItem.

 ## PARAMETERS